jpretori/SoaringCoach/CONTRIBUTING.md

 * Ian Forster-Lewis' dev guide to the IGC file format: http://carrier.csi.cam.ac.uk/forsterlewis/soaring/igc_file_format/igc_format_2008.html
 * Visualising and hand-drawing GPS traces (for testing) at http://www.gpsvisualizer.com/draw/
 * Math to calculate bearings, great-circle distances, etc: http://www.movable-type.co.uk/scripts/latlong.html.
 This is also very helpful to check conversions between different lat/long encoding schemes, which can save hours when debugging certain issues.
-* IGC File Viewer: http://www.glidingweb.org/igcWebview/  The sources for this is on Github: https://github.com/GlidingWeb/IgcWebview2
+* IGC File Viewer: http://www.glidingweb.org/igcWebview/  The sources for this is on Github: https://github.com/GlidingWeb/IgcWebview2.
+It may be an option to pull this in as a display component, to show flight tracks and barograph traces.

 ## Links that might be useful
 These are provided just in case they are helpful to you.